patrickcgray/minerva/README.md

 - numpy

 ###To Do List:
-- get wordnik API key and get it to work correctly
 - build scraper to search wikipedia for interesting facts
 - decide on intro, how should it start? the same every time or slightly random
 - look into chat history in NLTK book